-Morocco/Western Sahara 2015/2016
+Morocco/Western Sahara 2017/2018

-Freedom of association
+Freedoms of expression and association

 Freedom of assembly